MyNameIsTakenOMG/aws-sysops-associate/README.md

 - s3 glacier: Low-cost object storage meant for archiving / backup
   - Each item in Glacier is called “Archive” (up to 40TB)
   - Archives are stored in ”Vaults”
+  - By default, data encrypted at rest using AES-256 – keys managed by AWS
+  - Exam tip: archival from S3 after XXX days => use Glacier
 - s3 glacier operations
   - vault operations: create&delete, retrieving metadata, download inventory
   - glacier operations: upload, download, delete